How to Make an Apple Music Artist Account, easily

 How can I find my iTunes artist link?

-Here's 5 was steps to the iTunes artist link to locate your artists page.
+Here are 5 steps to the iTunes artist link to locate your artist page.

 - Go on the iTunes app or desktop application